drewcrawford/objr/README.md

 //Declare APIs directly on our `NSDate` wrapper type impl NSDate {
     fn dateByAddingTimeInterval(&self, pool: &ActiveAutoreleasePool, interval: f64)
     //Although the underlying ObjC API returns a +0 unowned reference,
     //We create a binding that returns +1 retained instead.
 We might do this
     //because it's the preferred pattern of our application.
     //For more details, see the documentation of [objc_instance!]
     -> StrongCell<NSDate> {
         //Use of ObjC is unsafe.
 There is no runtime or dynamic checking of your work here,
         //so you must provide a safe abstraction to callers (or mark the enclosing function unsafe). unsafe {
             /*Convert from an autoreleased return value to a strong one.
             This uses tricks used by real ObjC compilers and is far faster than calling `retain` yourself.
             */
             let raw = Self::perform_autorelease_to_retain(
                 //the objc method we are calling does not mutate the receiver self.assume_nonmut_perform(),
                 ///Use the compile-time selector we declared above Sel::dateByAddingTimeInterval_(),
                 ///Static checking that we have an autoreleasepool available pool,
                  ///Arguments.
 Note the trailing `,`.
 Arguments are tuple types.
                  (interval,));
             //assume the result is nonnil
             Self::assume_nonnil(raw)
             //assume the object is +1 convention (it is, because we called perform_autorelease_to_retain above) .assume_retained()
         }
     }
 }
-let pool = AutoreleasePool::new();
+autoreleasepool(|pool| {
     //In this library, autoreleasepools are often arguments to ObjC-calling APIs, providing compile-time guarantees you created one.
     //Forgetting this is a common ObjC bug. let date = NSDate::class().alloc_init(&pool);
     let new_date = date.dateByAddingTimeInterval(&pool, 23.5);
+})
 ```

 For more examples, see the documentation for `objc_instance!`.